 What Are We Doing?

-Our caregivers are all Certified Nursing Assistants (CNAs) trained to practice standard infection prevention procedures.
-During the COVID-19 pandemic, our team members also pledge to follow our three-part Enhanced Infection Prevention Protocol:
+Our caregivers are Certified Nursing Assistants (CNAs) trained to practice standard infection prevention procedures.
+During and following the COVID-19 pandemic, our team members are required to comply with our three-part Enhanced Infection Prevention Protocol:

 Hand Hygiene